-In the months ahead, we recognize the heightened need to enhance our safety protocols to keep both our Inspectors and clients safe during upcoming inspections.
-Prioritizing the well-being of our clients and our inspectors is crucial, and we have made several changes to our On-Farm Inspection procedures to continue to serve clients while minimizing risk and reducing the potential spread of the virus.
+In the months ahead, we recognize the heightened need to enhance our safety protocols to keep both our adjuster and clients safe during upcoming inspections.
+Prioritizing the well-being of our clients and our adjusters is crucial, and we have made several changes to our On-Farm Inspection procedures to continue to serve clients while minimizing risk and reducing the potential spread of the virus.

 The revised procedures include:

 - Steps to help ensure appropriate physical (or social) distancing,